 But the preparation?
 Nah.
 Peel and slice the apples, mix, transfer them to the baking dish, and place them in the oven.

-IF YOU WANT MORE QUICK-TO-PREPARE SNACKS, THEN YOU WILL LIKE THESE POSTS!
+IF YOU WANT MORE EASY-TO-PREPARE DESSERTS, THEN YOU WILL LIKE THESE POSTS!

 - Apples - red apples are excellent for making this baked apple recipe.
 Skip the green ones because they are too tangy for this treat.